-If the interest rate had increased / decreased by 0.25%, the Group's net income would have decreased / increased by \$16,453 thousand and \$9,258 thousand for the years ended December 31, 2021 and 2020, respectively, with all other variable factors remaining constant.
-This was mainly due to the Group's borrowing at variable rates.
+If the interest rate had increased / decreased by 0.25%, the Group's net income would have decreased / increased by \$21,123 thousand and \$16,453 thousand for the years ended December 31, 2022 and 2021, respectively, with all other variable factors remaining constant.
+This was mainly due to the Group's interest rate of borrowing at variable rates.